KRaft Configuration for Confluent Platform

 When you operate Apache Kafka® in KRaft mode, you must set the process.roles property.
 This property specifies whether the server acts as a controller, broker, or both, although currently both is not supported for production workloads.
 In KRaft mode, specific Kafka servers are selected to be controllers, storing metadata for the cluster in the metadata log, and other servers are selected to be brokers.
 The servers selected to be controllers will participate in the metadata quorum.
 Each controller is either an active or a hot standby for the current active controller.

 In a production environment, the controller quorum will be deployed on multiple nodes.
 This is called an ensemble.
 An ensemble is a set of 2n + 1 controllers where n is any number greater than 0.
 The odd number of controllers allows the controller quorum to perform majority elections for leadership.
 At any given time, there can be up to n failed servers in an ensemble and cluster will keep quorum.
-For example, with 3 controllers, the cluster can tolerate one controller failure.
+For example, with three controllers, the cluster can tolerate one controller failure.
 If at any time, quorum is lost, the cluster will go down.
-Currently, more than 3 controllers is not recommended in critical environments.
-If a (rare) partial network failure occurs, the cluster metadata quorum can become unavailable.
-This limitation will be addressed in a future release of Kafka.
+For production, you should have typically have 3 or 5 controllers, but at least 3.
+For more information, see Hardware.

 • Type: string